Documentation forSolarWinds Observability SaaS

 For Windows

-For each path provided in these tables, replace <system_drive> with the system drive of your App Service (for example, C).
+The paths below assume that the system drive for the App Service is C:\.
 To determine the drive of your App Service, either open the App Service Console window, or go to the Advanced tools and locate the Debug console to open CMD or PowerShell.

 Environment variable Environment variable value